 Inadequate Security.
 Lack of security and order continues to threaten reconstruction efforts, including supply of electrical power, oil resources, and movement of assistance personnel.
-As a result, many Iraqis are angry and alienated by the occupation.
+As a result, many Iraqis have been angered and alienated by the occupation.
 Critics point to a lack of readiness on the part of the U.S. military to anticipate security needs and provide support to reconstruction implementors and call for an increase in force deployment, including international help.
 Some also criticize the early decision of the CPA administrator to disband the Iraqi military as contributing to the initial disorder.

 Slow Establishment of Iraqi-Led Governance.
 Perhaps as important to many critics as the lack of order has been the slow pace of forming an Iraqi authority which could provide Iraqis with a sense of ownership in the reconstruction and democratic processes.
 Until September, foreign aid workers had no counterpart in the Iraqi ministries able to make decisions that might advance reconstruction.
-Appointed, instead of elected or chosen by an Afghan-like national assembly, the Governing Council will have to establish its legitimacy in the eyes of Iraqis and the international community to be fully effective - members are already disputing CPA decisions and some are seeking recognition by the U.N.
-Until the Council is
+Appointed, instead of elected or chosen by an Afghan-like national assembly, the Governing Council will have to establish its legitimacy in the eyes of Iraqis and the international community to be fully effective - members are already disputing CPA decisions.
+Until the Council is embraced by Iraqis, however, serious policy decisions likely to be made by it and the CPA, such as on liberalization of the economy and privatization of state-owned enterprises, may have little long-term legitimacy and support.